 Mistakes can be controlled by integrating human organisational factors into safe systems of work.
 For example, an organisation can identify, manage and control for potential workplace errors, review to prevent future errors and mitigate the outcomes of errors.

 Achieving the two requirements simultaneously requires industry to consider alternative ways of delivering business practices and services, and continue to review the effect of these alternatives when changes occur.
 Some of these alternatives may impact production.

 While slowed production may be the result, in some cases it is necessary as a control to support workers while they get used to new or modified systems of work.

 Changing habits takes a lot of conscious effort.
 The bigger the change, the bigger the effort required.

 Many operators are adjusting to the changing situation by modifying the roster arrangements with the aim of avoiding cross-contamination of sections of the work force and to respond to the impact of COVID-19 measures on workforce availability.

-This alternative may result in extended periods of work and less time for rest and recovery and greater uncertainty in relation to work arrangements.
+This alternative may result in extended periods of work, less time for rest and recovery and greater uncertainty in relation to work arrangements.
 This presents elevated risk associated with psychosocial hazards of stress, burnout and fatigue.
 All three of these hazards can increase the risk of harm to health and the likelihood of error.